Kevin Haveri

-Kevin Haveri (born 18 September 2001) is an Albanian footballer who plays as a left-back for Italian Serie C club Livorno.
+Kevin Haveri (born 18 September 2001) is an Albanian professional footballer who plays as a left-back.

 Club career

 Born in Shkodër, Haveri started playing football at Basania & AM, before joining local club Akademia AAS in 2012, aged 11.

 Following a successful period on trial with Italian club Mantova, on 15 October 2019 Haveri officially joined the Serie D side on a free transfer.
 He collected five appearances throughout the season, as Mantova gained direct promotion to Serie C after finishing at the top of their group.

 In summer 2020, Haveri joined fellow Serie D side Campodarsego on a free transfer.
 However, his playing time at the club was cut short by injuries and complications of COVID-19.

 On 6 August 2021, Haveri was signed by Serie D club Rimini.
 Throughout the 2021–22 league campaign, the Albanian collected 33 appearances and four assists, as his team eventually won their group and got promoted to Serie C.

 After attracting the interest of several top-tier and second-tier clubs across Italy, in the summer of 2022 Haveri reached an agreement to join Serie A side Torino for an estimated fee of 300.000 euros: however, the deal could not be completed, due to the Italian federation's rules involving the registration of non-EU players by professional teams.

 The full-back was subsequently re-signed by Rimini, penning a new contract until 2025.
 In January 2023, the club and Torino made a new attempt to complete the transfer of Haveri, but the deal fell through again.
 Throughout the 2022–23 season, he helped Rimini reach the promotional play-offs, as they ultimately lost to Pontedera in the first round.

 On 3 July 2023, Haveri officially joined Torino for an undisclosed fee, reportedly signing a three-year contract with the club.
 On 14 July, he was sent to Serie B side Ascoli on a season-long loan, with an option to buy for the club and a buy-back clause in favor of Torino.

 On 27 January 2024, Haveri was re-called by Torino, and subsequently loaned out to Serie C side Catania until the end of the season.

 On 16 July 2024, he joined Campobasso on loan.